Lincoln MKS Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-These estimates include $500 policy deductibles, bodily injury liability limits of 30/60, and includes UM/UIM and medical coverage.
-Estimates are averaged for all 50 states and for all MKS models.
+Price estimates include $500 physical damage deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
+Prices are averaged for all states and MKS models.

-Using a 40-year-old driver as an example, Lincoln MKS insurance prices go from the low end price of $450 for a discount liability-only rate to the much higher price of $2,348 for a driver who has had serious violations or accidents.
+For a 40-year-old driver, Lincoln MKS insurance rates range from the low end price of $446 for a discount liability-only rate to a high rate of $2,248 for a policy for a high-risk driver.

 Use the form below to get customized rates for your location.